 I developed Artist Mentoring to help you transform.

 I know that being an artist can be hard.
 I also know that it’s all possible, because you have a good creative brain and you can do this.
 All I have learned is at your disposal – to help you create the artist’s life you want.

-I will give you personalized support, life experience, assessment, encouragement and feedback as you make and take your art to the world.
+I will give you personalized support, assessment, encouragement and feedback as you make and take your art to the world.